 - Natural Sources of Calcium: Since dairy is a primary source of calcium, it is important to find alternative sources such as leafy green vegetables, fortified non-dairy milks, almonds, and other calcium-rich foods.

-One of the concerns of individuals with lactose intolerance is the possibility of nutritional deficit as a result of the condition.
+One of the concerns of individuals with it is the possibility of nutritional deficit as a result of the condition.
 They often find it difficult to create a fine balance with food consumption and nutrients.
 Many often wonder if it is possible to achieve this nutritional equilibrium.
-On the contrary, maintaining a balanced and nutritious diet is entirely possible while managing lactose intolerance.
+On the contrary, maintaining a balanced and nutritious diet is entirely possible while managing it.
 You will find below a few food options that would meet your nutritional needs:

 - Protein: Lean meats, poultry, fish, eggs, and plant-based protein sources like beans and lentils are excellent alternatives to dairy-based protein.

 - Calcium: Focus on calcium-rich non-dairy foods, and consider calcium-fortified alternatives like orange juice and plant-based milks.

 - Vitamins and Minerals: Ensure you’re getting a variety of fruits, vegetables, whole grains, and nuts to meet your nutritional needs.

 It might pose challenges, but armed with knowledge and practical strategies, it’s entirely manageable, one day at a time.
 It starts from making smart food choices, to incorporating lactose-free options, and paying rapt attention to your body’s responses.
 With all of these, you are on your way to enjoying rich and varied diets while minimizing discomfort.
 Remember, it’s always advisable to consult with a healthcare professional or dietitian to streamline your dietary choices to your specific needs.
 Dial 08000432584 speak to a doctor on our telemedicine platform.